 Even if I own more sophisticated softwares to draw organizational charts, or flowcharts, I enjoy using Nebo, and being able to draw charts with my stylus, as if I was scribbling on a white sheet of paper.

 - One of them, is the concept of fixed width pages : this choice simplifies the user interface (no zoom, no menu to set specific page size…), but it is a major hurdle when you need to expand your diagram horizontally…

-- The other, is the fact that Nebo won’t let you change the colour of the diagrams boxes, or the text it contains.
-It’s the same with text blocks, by the way : we are supposed to perform further editing within Word.
-But its was not possible to edit a diagram in Word neither because diagrams were exported as still images…
+- The other, is the fact that Nebo won’t let you change the colour of the diagram’ boxes, or the text it contains.
+It’s the same with text blocks, by the way : you are supposed to perform further editing within Word.
+But – until recently – it was not possible to edit a diagram in Word neither because diagrams were exported as still images…

 ⇒ Now, diagrams are editable with Word’ drawing tool !